AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm-and-live-copy.md

 ## Standard Steps for Using MSM {#standard-steps-for-using-msm}

-The following steps describe the standard procedure for using MSM to reuse content and synchronize changes to live copies.
+The following steps describe the standard procedure for using MSM to reuse content and synchronize changes to Live Copies.

 1. Develop the content of the source site.
 1. Determine the rollout configuration to use.